Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 "We Real Cool" is a poem about the identity of a group of black male teenagers playing pool in the Golden Shovel.
 They are said to be black, like the poet Gwendolyn Brooks, but the poem could be about any group of rebellious youngsters anywhere, be they white or female.

 It was written in 1959 and first published in the 1960 volume The Bean Eaters.
 We Real Cool struck a chord and was instantly seen as a ground-breaking classic.
-It is still very popular and causes many a debate amongst young people.
+It is still prevalent and causes many a debate amongst young people.

 It's the daring combination of language and rhythm that sets this poem apart.
-On paper it looks all too simple but when you go a bit deeper into the syntax and stress this poem has much to offer.
+It looks all too simple on paper, but when you go a bit deeper into the syntax and stress, this poem has much to offer.